FinweLtd/orion360-sdk-basic-examples-android/README.md

 Image files are large and device models with small amounts of storage space tend to be popular as they are priced competitively.
 Consider saving the downloaded image file to external memory if it is currently present.
 It is also a good idea to offer a method for deleting downloaded content without uninstalling the whole app; this way users can still keep your app installed when they need to restore some storage space.

-> While Android device's hardware video decoder sets a limit for the maximum resolution / bitrate of a video file that can be played, the limits for images come from available memory for decoding the image file and storing it inside a texture.
-In case of a single 360 image memory usually isn't an issue, and Orion360 automatically scales the image to fit to device's maximum texture size.
+> The hardware limits for 360 image resolution come from available memory for decoding the image file and maximum texture size for storing and rendering it.
+In case of a single 360 image, memory usually isn't an issue.
+Moreover, Orion360 automatically scales the image to fit to device's maximum texture size if necessary, so there isn't much to be worried for the developer.
 Older devices may have 2048x2048 pixel texture size (4 megapixels), while new devices have up to 16384x16384 pixels (256 megapixels).
 Obviously, the difference in image quality can be remarkable with high-resolution source image.

 Example: Minimal Image File Player
 ----------------------------------